ericcornelissen/shescape/CONTRIBUTING.md

 Before publishing to the npm registry some source code transformations are performed, these occur through `npm run package`.
 As a contributor you should never have to run this command.
-It may changes source tracked files in ways that should not be committed.
+It may change source tracked files in ways that should not be committed.

 #### Auditing